MobleyLab/chemper/examples/README.md

 ### SMIRKS from Molecules

-`ClusterGraph`s are an expansion of the initial `ChemPerGraph`.
+`ClusterGraph`s are an expansion of the initial `SingleGraph`.
 They can store information about multiple atoms and bonds simultaneously.
 This is a starting example for how to use ChemPer's `ClusterGraph` class to create SMIRKS patterns from clusters of molecular graphs.

 ### Single Mol SMIRKS

-`ChemPerGraph`s convert a molecule into a SMIRKS pattern by converting information about the atoms and bonds.
+`SingleGraph`s convert a molecule into a SMIRKS pattern by converting information about the atoms and bonds.
-The `ChemPerGraph` stores only one molecule.
+The `SingleGraph` stores only one molecule.
 It can convert only certain atoms or the *entire* molecule into a SMIRKS pattern.
 This direction of molecule to SMIRKS string is new as far as the authors know with chemper.